zedr/pycon17-bitcoin/PITCHME.md

  - The python3 executable available in the terminal:
    - Windows: add it to your user's %PATH%
  - Use an editor you're comfortable with
+ - Optional: git (it will make life easier)

 ---
 # Quick Quiz